Mircea-s-classes/ai-hardware-project-proposal-antimony-pentafluoride-enjoyers/report/README.md

 | ![pareto](pareto.png) |
 |-----------------------|

-*Note*: Arranging images in groups reduces vertical space and helps readers correlate related metrics, such as latency distributions or energy consumption vs throughput.

-*Potential figures*:
-- Annotated screenshots of the Akida board running the SNN
-- Benchmark output tables from the Python SDK
-- Visualization of CNN vs SNN processing pipelines
-- Diagrams showing lab computer and VM setup for deployment

 ---

 ## Conclusion
 The Akida SNN provides energy-efficient inference while maintaining reasonable accuracy on the MNIST dataset.
 CPU-based CNNs offer higher throughput and marginally better accuracy, but their energy consumption is orders of magnitude higher.
 The setup experience illustrates that while the hardware offers substantial benefits, integrating it with modern systems can be challenging due to compatibility issues and driver limitations.
 Using older, compatible lab computers in combination with a virtualized Ubuntu 20.04 environment ultimately allowed successful deployment.

 These results highlight that neuromorphic hardware is promising for low-power, edge AI applications, but careful attention to hardware and software compatibility is required.
-Future work could explore temporal encoding, Akida Edge Learning, and scaling to more complex datasets to further leverage the benefits of SNNs.
+Future work could explore temporal encoding on a different platform which better supports it, Akida Edge Learning, and scaling to more complex datasets to further leverage the benefits of SNNs.

-*Potential figure*: Visual summary comparing CPU CNN vs Akida SNN, annotated with energy efficiency, accuracy, and deployment workflow.

 ---